Navigating Slip and Fall Accidents in Indiana’s Big Box Stores: A Comprehensive Guide

 Don’t let a serious accident stop you from collecting what you are legally entitled to.
 Get compensation for pain, suffering, lost wages, and more with the help of a licensed accident lawyer.
 With many stores and other locations having surveillance cameras set up everywhere, it is vital to obtain legal representation immediately after a fall as negligent parties can and will destroy the video evidence of not only the fall itself but video of when the product got on the floor and when and by whom the last inspection was supposedly performed, even though they know a person fell and was injured on their property.

 Not sure how to get started with a personal injury slip and fall accident claim in Indiana?
 Contact the Law Office of Craven, Hoover, and Blazek P.C. at 317-881-2700 to schedule a free personal injury case evaluation with a seasoned slip and fall accident attorney in Indianapolis, Indiana.
+We have also successfully represented premises liability cases for big box stores like Walmart, Lowes, and Menards.
 We can meet with you over the phone or computer, or in-person at our Indianapolis law office.
-We represent injured persons throughout the state of Indiana.

 Related Posts: